What Muscles Does An Elliptical Work?

 Can I use the elliptical machine if I have joint pain?

+What muscles does an elliptical work?
 If you have joint pain, elliptical trainers are a good option as they are low-impact.
 However, it’s important to listen to your body and take breaks as needed.
 If you start to feel pain or discomfort, stop and rest for a few minutes.
 You should also consult with your doctor before starting any new exercise routine.

 How often should I use the elliptical machine?